WHAT to Read Aloud to the Elderly — Part Two in the Series

 Carolyn Banks, who wrote the article in the Lancet that I quoted last month, stresses that it’s best to choose reading material that isn’t too long.
-Elderly people often have a shortened attention span, or may find it difficult to concentrate on listening for long periods of time.
+Older people, particularly frail older people, often have a shortened attention span, or may find it difficult to concentrate on listening for long periods of time.

 She, along with a colleague, Janis Rizzo, commissioned and curated a collection of short stories specifically for the purpose.
 Look for A Loving Voice: A Caregiver’s Book of Read-Aloud Stories for the Elderly and its companion volume, A Loving Voice II.